Developing Love and Compassion

 [Note: The ten far-reaching attitudes or perfections are: generosity, ethical self-discipline, patience, joyful perseverance, mental stability (concentration), discriminating awareness (wisdom), skill in means, aspirational prayer, strengthening, deep awareness.]

 If we wish to test whether we have actually trained our attitudes, we cannot restrict having great love for others to those times when we are actually sitting and meditating on these points.
 Rather, during our daily life when someone comes along and criticizes us, or does something that may hurt us and so forth, then if we observe how we react, we can truly test what progress we have actually made.

-Close-Bonding Practices for Training Our Attitudes
+Close-Bonding Practices for Mind Training

 There are different traditions of how this sixth of the seven points is presented.
 This version I am using of Namkapel’s text has sixteen close-bonding practices, although some other versions have up to eighteen.